tylersojka/ESPTimeCast/README.md

 ### **How it works:**

 - The display automatically alternates between **Clock** and **Weather** modes (the duration for each is configurable).
-- If "Show Weather Description" is eneabled a third mode **Description** will display after the **Weather** display with a duration of 3 seconds.
+- If "Show Weather Description" is enabled a third mode **Description** will display after the **Weather** display with a duration of 3 seconds.
 - In **Clock** mode, if NTP time is available, you’ll see the current time plus a unique day-of-week icon.
 If NTP is not available, you'll see `!
 NTP`.
 - In **Weather** mode, if weather is available, you’ll see the temperature (like `23ºC`).
 If weather is not available but time is, it falls back to showing the clock.
 If neither is available, you’ll see `!
 TEMP`.
 - All status/error messages (`!
 NTP`, `!
 TEMP`) are big icons shown on the dsiplay.